jupyter/docker-stacks/README.md

 ## Quick Start

-If you already have Docker configured and know exactly what you'd like to run, this one-liner should work in most cases:
+If you're familiar with Docker, have it configured, and know exactly what you'd like to run, this one-liner should work in most cases:

 ```
 docker run -d -P jupyter/<your desired stack>